gtfintechlab/evalchemy/README.md

 - AIME25 and Alice in Wonderland have been added to [available benchmarks](https://github.com/mlfoundations/evalchemy?tab=readme-ov-file#built-in-benchmarks).

+#### [2025.02.27] FLaME Financial Evaluation Suite

+- Complete integration of the FLaME (Financial Language Model Evaluation) benchmark suite, adding 21 specialized financial tasks for comprehensive evaluation of models on financial understanding, reasoning, and analysis.
+See the [FLaME integration documentation](docs/flame_integration/README.md) for details.

 #### [2025.01.30] API Model Support

 - [API models via Curator](https://github.com/bespokelabsai/curator/): With `--model curator` you can now evaluate with even more API based models via [Curator](https://github.com/bespokelabsai/curator/), including all those supported by [LiteLLM](https://docs.litellm.ai/docs/providers)